 Before You Go

 Access: There are steps up to the remains of the tower.

-Parking: The site shares a small free car park with Banks East Turret, a two minute walk from the site.
+Parking: The site shares a small car park with Banks East Turret, a two minute walk from the site.
+The car park is free to Members with a valid sticker.
 A footpath takes you from the car park to the tower across uneven turf which can become muddy.

 Please note, the postcodes provided are for the next nearest possible location.

 Plan a Great Day Out

 Pike Hill Signal Tower is part of the Birdoswald Roman Trail.
 This route takes you from Lanercost Priory to Willowford Wall, Turrets and Bridge.
 You can find café and toilet facilities at either end of the trail at both Birdoswald Roman Fort and Lanercost Priory.

 Stay with your group at Birdoswald Farmhouse and base yourself here to explore Pike Hill and the rest of the Birdoswald Trail.